NathanLeGuillou/uml2langium/README.md

 `~/nano .npmrc` (in your CMD)

-in this file you will write
+in this file you will write:
 <pre>
 @"Your user name":registry=https://npm.pkg.github.com
 //npm.pkg.github.com/:_authToken= "put your token here"